-Trainers need to highlight to learners that such information is not structured nor complete, yet it might be insightful.
+Trainers need to highlight to learners that such information may not be structured or complete, yet it might be insightful.
 Therefore, it can be treated as supplementary reference to formally collected information.

 5.1.2.11 Insights from Integrated Information